matthew-mclean/Getting-and-Cleaning-Data/README.md

 The training data set ./train/X_train.txt consists of 7352 rows, each is an observation for a particlar subject/person and an exercise activity.
 Since the first variable is preceded by two spaces, use sep =
 "" to read the data cleanly.
 The subject number is provided in the ./train/subject_train.txt file.
 There are 21 subjects in the training set.
-To determine the exercise activity being undertaken by the subject, two files are required, the ./train/y_train.txt - this provides a number from 1 to 6 indicating the paticular activiy for the row, and
-./activity_labels.txt which provides the description for each of the 6 activities.
+To determine the exercise activity being undertaken by the subject, two files are required, the ./train/y_train.txt - this provides a number from 1 to 6 indicating the paticular activiy for the row, and ./activity_labels.txt which provides the description for each of the 6 activities - this is the label we will use for our data set.
 Each column of ./train/X_train.txt makes up one of the 561 variables or "features".
 The feature labels are provided in ./features.txt.
 The "bandsEnergy" feature labels are duplicated, but since these will be discarded, it is not an issue.
+These are the labels used in our data set.

 The test data set has the same overall structure, however the subjects are different people and there are only 9 of them.
 Consequently, the test data set in ./test/X_test.txt only has 2947 rows, which matches the number of rows in y_test.txt and subject_test.txt.

-In summary:
+**In summary these are the files we are interested in:**

 **Files in Common to both training and test data sets**